dramco-iwast/docs/motherboard/message-format.md

 2. Accumulated Data: message type 'A'
 3. Status Message: message type 'S'

+**Important node:** messages can be concatenated.
+For example, the back-end can receive a status message together with an accumulated data message.
+As another example, the back-end can receive two immediate data messages.

 ## Immediate data message format

 If no data accumulation is being used, the motherboard will send sensor readings from the moment